 The Information Commissioner’s Office (ICO) has, however, acknowledged that the Covid-19 situation is a public health emergency, so businesses' data protection practices might not meet their usual standard, and has said that it won't penalise organisations that need to prioritise other areas or adapt their usual approach during this extraordinary period.
 However, on 24 September, the ICO published an update on its regulatory approach in response to the pandemic in which it states that it is taking steps towards returning to its approach before Covid-19 – although still accepting that there are caveats and exceptions necessary to reflect the current situation.

-That said, employers should still exercise care when collecting special category data, keeping in mind the basic data protection principles such as proportionality, data minimisation, etc. Some of the issues that may arise in considered in the questions below.
+Employers should therefore still exercise care when collecting special category data, keeping in mind the basic data protection principles such as proportionality, data minimisation, etc. Some of the issues that may arise are considered in the questions below.

-With many employees working remotely and workplaces closed, employers are likely to experience practical difficulties in conducting the relevant searches for the requester’s personal data, assessing search results and applying exemptions, etc. in order to be able to respond to a SAR within the applicable deadline.
+With many employees working remotely, employers are likely to experience practical difficulties in conducting the relevant searches for the requester’s personal data, assessing search results and applying exemptions, etc. in order to be able to respond to a SAR within the applicable deadline.

-3. What should we consider from a data protection perspective if we wish to ask employees to undergo Covid-19 tests at the workplace and implement an internal contact tracing system?
+4. What should we consider from a data protection perspective if we wish to ask employees to undergo Covid-19 tests at the workplace and implement an internal contact tracing system?
 (Last updated 07/12/2020)

-The ICO’s guidance on workplace testing covers both temperature checks and other testing measures.
-It indicates that employers should consider whether any such checks are necessary given the specific circumstances of their organisation and workplace, taking into account the type of work they do, the type of premises they have and whether working from home is possible, as well as any health and safety requirements that apply to them and any duty of care they owe to their staff.
+The ICO’s guidance on workplace testing indicates that employers should consider whether testing is necessary given the specific circumstances of their organisation and workplace, taking into account the type of work they do, the type of premises they have and whether working from home is possible, as well as any health and safety requirements that apply to them and any duty of care they owe to their staff.
 The guidance also recommends that employers ask themselves whether they really need the information; whether testing will actually help them to provide a safe environment; and whether they could achieve the same result without collecting health information.
 When considering whether a less intrusive approach is possible, the guidance points to potential mitigating measures, such as confining checks to the highest risk roles; limiting who has access to the health data collected (e.g. to qualified medical professionals or individuals under a duty of confidence); and putting in place alternative safety measures such as strict social distancing or home-working where possible.
 The ICO guidance indicates that similar factors should be taken into account when deciding on the type of testing to implement and how often employees should be tested.

 With regard to making testing mandatory, the guidance cautions employers to consider whether their use of data is fair and proportionate, taking into account any potential negative consequences for the individual and considering whether a voluntary approach could achieve the same or similar results.
 If testing is to be mandatory, it is essential to first conduct a data protection impact assessment (DPIA) to assess the risks associated with the collection and processing of the data and identify whether there is any less invasive way for the employer to achieve its objectives.